Elijbet/DictionaryApp/README.md

 * limit each do loop
 * font awesome icons
-* acts_as_voter gem on the nested resource definition ?    check if the word is already in the db: if it is, give a warning, if not save to db
+* acts_as_voter gem on the nested resource definition
+* check if the record (word) exists, before saving to database: first_or_create method
+* display words by date and top ranked definition first
+* votes tally on the index page